apple/swift-migration-guide/Guide.docc/CommonProblems.md

 the variable with an external synchronization mechanism such as a lock or dispatch queue.

-There are many other mechanisms for expressing manual synchronization, described in [Opting-Out of Isolation Checking][] (forthcoming).

-[Opting-Out of Isolation Checking]: #

 ### Non-Sendable Types

 In the above examples, the variable is an `Int`,